werckme/werckmeister/README.md

  - install homebrew
  - `brew install boost` (assuming that is also installing icu4c to /usr/local/opt/icu4c
 ## prerequisites
-if your boost library is not located in a common path (e.g. "/usr/local/lib") make sure that the environment variable "BOOST_ROOT" is set. (see https://cmake.org/cmake/help/v3.15/module/FindBoost.html)
+if your boost library is not located at a common path (e.g. "/usr/local/lib") make sure that the environment variable "BOOST_ROOT" is set. (see https://cmake.org/cmake/help/v3.15/module/FindBoost.html)
 ## run cmake
 - make a `build` directory